Forthcoming Articles

 by Thidarat Ngamsuwat, Porntip Shoommuangpak, Thanin Silpcharu

-Abstract: The ceramic industry comprises qualified businesses recognised for their regional and global competitive competencies Hence, the research objective is to simulate SEM of adaptation strategies for enhancing global competitive advantage of ceramic industry in Thailand Qualitative and quantitative analyses are implemented in 500 questionnaires from SMEs and large-scale ceramic enterprises The research outcomes are organised by category Resource management, a leader fully equipped with the vision and mission to drive the ceramic business globally is needed Market orientation, high efficiency and accuracy in product shipping are necessary Knowledge management, the team learning encouragement must focus on unity and group-work problem-solving Production technology and innovation were the lean manufacturing methods to facilitate cost savings The hypothesis regarding the perception of the value of the adaptation strategy was tested and was not significantly different at 0 05 level Moreover, the SEM analysis revealed that it passed the evaluation criteria with empirical data.
+Abstract: The ceramic industry comprises qualified businesses recognised for their regional and global competitive competencies.
+Hence, the research objective is to simulate structural equation modelling of adaptation strategies for enhancing global competitive advantage of the ceramic industry in Thailand.
+Qualitative and quantitative analyses are implemented to interpret 500 questionnaires from ceramic enterprises.
+The research outcomes are organised by category.
+Concerning resource management, a leader has the vision and mission to drive the business globally, including market orientation element, high efficiency, and accuracy in product shipping.
+For knowledge management, the team learning encouragement must focus on unity and group-work problem-solving.
+Production technology and innovation are the lean manufacturing methods to facilitate cost savings.
+The perceived value of the adaptation strategy to promote the global competitive advantage in small-, medium-, and large-scale ceramic businesses was not significantly different at the 0.05 level.
+The SEM analysis passed the evaluation criteria with the empirical data.

 DOI: 10.1504/JGBA.2022.10058624